Aircloak/aircloak/user_guides/source/installation.md

 The configuration needs to be saved under the name `config.json` in some folder.

 The `air_site` parameter holds the address of the air site it can be in the form of `"ws://air_host_name:port"` or `wss://air_host_name:port`, where `air_host_name` is the address of the machine where air container is running.
-You should use the `ws` prefix if air is serving traffic through HTTP protocol, while `wss` should be used for HTTPS protocol.
+You should use the `ws` prefix if air is serving traffic over HTTP, while `wss` should be used for the HTTPS protocol.

 The `salt` parameter is used for anonymization purposes.
 Make sure to create a strongly random secret for this parameter, for example with the following command: `cat /dev/urandom | LC_CTYPE=C tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1`.